raspberrypilearning/dojo-mentoring/en/step_6.md

 <div>
 ## Our project resources
 One way we support clubs is by offering learners a catalogue of more than 250 free digital making projects!
 Some of them have been translated into 30 languages.

+--- task ---
+Familiarise yourself with projects young people are working on so you are better able to support them.
+--- /task ---

 ### Improved project paths
 More recently, we’ve released our educational projects in a new format to better support young people who want to learn coding and gradually develop independence.
 Each path is made up of six projects, of three different types, in a 3-2-1 structure: